velsa/ts-env/README.md

 ## Features

-The library exposes only one method, which accepts the var name and options:
+The library exposes only one method, which accepts the var name and some options:

 ```typescript
 env(varName: string, options?: {